Nasty C: 2022–present: I Love it Here, Ivyson Army Tour, African Throne World Tour, Thick & Thin

-In May 2022, he embarked on the Ivyson Army Tour, which started on May 7 (Bloemfontein); the tour included 5 dates that ran from May 7 until June 4, 2022.
+In May 2022, he embarked on the Ivyson Army Tour, which started on 7 May (Bloemfontein); the tour included 5 dates that ran from 7 May until 4 June 2022.

 In June 2022, he landed a role on the Disney+ animated series Kizazi Moto: Generation Fire.

 In May 2023, Nasty C and Cassper Nyovest announced African Throne World Tour, which includes 12 dates.
-It ran from August 18, Arusha, Tanzania until October 28, Johannesburg, South Africa.
+It ran from 18 August, Arusha, Tanzania until 28 October, Johannesburg, South Africa.

-In early August 2023, Nasty C announced his fourth studio album, I Love It Here, released on September 15, 2023.
+In early August 2023, Nasty C announced his fourth studio album, I Love It Here, released on 15 September 2023.
 The album debuted number 1 in South Africa.

 Nasty C and Cassper, announced their upcoming collaborative album, Thick & Thin, on L-Tido's podcast in early December 2023, with a release date to be announced.
 They also revealed that are planning second leg of African Throne World Tour.

-In July 2024, Nasty C announced his upcoming I Love It Here Tour, to commence on October 18 in Paris.
+In July 2024, Nasty C announced his upcoming I Love It Here Tour, to commence on 18 October in Paris.